 Some venues don't want any throwable material used for send-offs.
 In these cases, consider a streamer stick send-off.
+Glowsticks are another great option if it's a nighttime wedding.
 These can provide a fun, safe, and mess-free way for your guests to see you off at the end of your reception!

 In the case of French Quarter weddings in New Orleans, more often than not there is no limo awaiting the bride and groom after the send-off, as the couple's hotel is usually nearby.
 Sometimes couples choose to simply depart on foot, especially if the reception is at the hotel where they are staying.
 Otherwise, arranging for a horse-drawn carriage to be waiting outside the venue is a popular choice.
 I can't think of a more romantic way to cap off a wedding reception than a carriage ride through the French Quarter!